sanketgautam/MRNS/README.md

 >_**Note**: These scripts were developed early 2015, at that time college results were hosted at [Dolphin Technologies](https://dolphintechnologies.in/manit) and for old college [website](https://manit.ac.in).
 Hence, they may not be fuctional as of now._

->Contributions are welcome to make these scripts more efficient & and functional on new website or to add new scripts to the list.
+>Contributions are welcome to make these scripts more efficient & and functional on new website.
+You may also add new scripts to the project or make improvements in documentation.

 Manit Results Notification Services is a suite/collection of services, aimed to provide latest updates &notifications regarding results, notices and circulars to faculty and students of M.A.N.I.T.
 Bhopal.